Designing a Survey Tool to Drive Engagement and Lead Generation

 2. Survey Content — question creation and configuration

-This reduction helped organisers build surveys faster during testing.
+This reduction helped organisers build surveys faster.

 Version 2 Basic Information Version 2 Survey Content